 The content of the agreement and its total value determines who is authorised to sign the agreement on behalf of Lund University.
 The vice-chancellor decision ‘Rules on the allocation of decision-making powers at Lund University’ specifies who is authorised to sign agreements at Lund University.

-Read more in the Rules on the allocation of decision-making powers at Lund University 2019, which you will find by clicking on this link (opens in the same window).
+Read more in the Rules on the allocation of decision-making powers at Lund University 2021, which you will find by clicking on this link (PDF, 343 kB, opens in a new window).

 The person authorised to sign an agreement, in accordance with the regulations above, must always review the content of the agreement and decide whether the University should enter into it or not.
 This applies regardless of whether the agreement has been reviewed by a legal counsel or not.
 Agreements always contain material conditions which cannot be assessed by the Legal Division.
 The project manager is to make sure that there is sufficient supporting documentation, such as financial documentation, documented support for the project at department/faculty level and any comments from the legal counsel responsible for the matter.